Embroidered Art Dolls:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Shrink Plastic Art Doll
+Shrink Plastic Art Dolls

 This little art doll was created from an original 9 piece pattern.
 My colorful "doodle" design was done with a black ultra-fine sharpie marker and colored pencils.
 I incorporated summertime graphics into the design - a sun, a beetle, a bee, a butterfly, a storm cloud, a sunflower and some vines.